Rethinking Normalization Strategies and Convolutional Kernels for Multimodal Image Fusion: Introduction

 \section{Introduction}

-In reality, single-modal images capture limited information and each modality contains essentially different information~\cite{He2024MMIFINetMM}.
-Image fusion technology fully integrates the complementary information of different modalities to generate a comprehensive representation of the image~\cite{Xu2023MURFMR}.
-It is widely used for scene information enhancement or restoration~\cite{Liang2022FusionFD,Liu2022CoCoNetCC,Xu2020U2FusionAU}.
-Moreover, object detection~\cite{Liu_2022_CVPR_M3FD,Zhao2023MetaFusionIA} and semantic segmentation~\cite{Liu2023SegMIF,Liu2021SearchingAH} can also benefit from clearer representations of scenes and objects in the fused images~\cite{Zhao2022CDDFuseCD}.
-Fusion tasks include infrared and visible image fusion (IVIF)\cite{Li2023LRRNetAN,wang2024general}, medical image fusion (MIF)~\cite{Liu2024MMNetAM,Mu2024NAS}, multi-exposure image fusion~\cite{Li2023MFE}, and so on, where IVIF and MIF are very similar and challenging subcategories~\cite{Tang2022MATRMM}.
-Specifically, in IVIF, fused images can avoid the drawbacks of visible (VIS) images that are sensitive to illumination conditions and infrared (IR) images that are noisy and low resolution~\cite{Liu2022CoCoNetCC,Zhao_EMMA}.
-Similarly, MIF generates images that comprehensively reflect the information of tissues, organs, and metabolism to assist medical diagnosis and improve reliability~\cite{Zhang2024ARM}.
+Image fusion technology fully integrates the complementary information of different modalities to generate a comprehensive representation of the image.
+It is widely used for scene information enhancement or recovery.
+In addition, downstream tasks such as object detection~\cite{liu2022target} and semantic segmentation~\cite{Ming2025SSDFusionAS, Tang2022PIAFusionAP} can also benefit from sharper scene and object representations in the fused images.
+Fusion tasks include infrared and visible image fusion (IVIF)~\cite{Li2023LRRNetAN,wang2024general}, medical image fusion (MIF)~\cite{Liu2024MMNetAM,Tang2024FATFusionAF}, multi-exposure image fusion, and so on, where MIF and IVIF are the two most representative unsupervised fusion scenarios.
+Specifically, IVIF overcomes the limitations of poor lighting in visible images and the low resolution of infrared images~\cite{Zhao_EMMA}.
+Similarly, MIF generates images that integrate anatomical and metabolic information, which is crucial for improving diagnostic reliability~\cite{He2024MMIFINetMM}.